 How about something new and fun for Tuesday?
 Tuesday kind of gets lost in the shuffle of the week, but it deserves its own spotlight every once in a while.
-To give it that bit of attention, how about a weekly random list of 10 things?
-Ten things I love, ten tips for something, whatever it may be – the Tuesday 10!
+To give it that bit of attention, how about a random list of 10 things this week?

 Today I’m sharing 10 of our favorites for carschooling – learning on the go!

 This Fall will be a bit busier than last year with the addition of homeschool co-op to our schedule.
 This summer we enrolled in a (somewhat) local homeschool group.
 Each Fall and Spring semester our homeschool group has a cooperative learning day on Mondays where parents teach different classes, and the kids get to join their friends to learn new things.
 This will be our first time being involved in a co-op, so I’ve been a little stressed about how to make sure it is good and fun and not a huge headache for our family.
 The first hurdle was just how to fit it into our schedule.
 We live 45 minutes away from where it is held (with no closer options!), so that means we won’t have much time for structured lessons on Monday mornings.

 It also means we will be spending lots of time in the car.
 To ward off some of the whining and “Are we there yet?”, and to save my own sanity from 300,000 games of I Spy With my Little Eye and 4700 “I gotta potty!!” stops for the toddler who is really just bored (and thinks I can be talked into buying snacks like Daddy 😉 ), I started looking for ways to make that car time more fun and useful and less annoying.
 That has lead to our collection of fun CDs!